wp-plugins/car-demon/readme.txt

 You're now ready to start adding vehicles to your site.
 You'll find a short form on the Dashboard to let you quickly add vehicles or you can click on "Add New" listed under "Cars for Sale"

+Please make sure you add a price to your vehicles.
+If you don't wish the price to be seen you can select "Do Not Show Prices" on the contact settings page.

+Vehicles will not display in the search results until they have been marked published AND a price has been added to them.

 == Frequently Asked Questions ==